 Substance-based habits such as tobacco use, alcohol consumption and even too much caffeine can increase your risk of bruxism.
 Your medical professional can even recommend a friendly form of addiction treatment if need be.
 Keep in mind that age is also a factor, as bruxism is more common in children before they're teenagers.

 Bruxism causes have also been linked to side-effects from psychiatric medications and antidepressants, along with neurological conditions like Huntington's Disease and Parkinson's Disease.
 Consult your doctor in these cases.

 Prevention and Treatment

 If you suspect you suffer from bruxism, start listing any symptoms and call attention to them at your next dental appointment.
-Your dentist may want to perform a full exam to confirm any symptoms or signs for sure, and then determine the reasons for the problem..
+He or she may want to perform a full exam to confirm any symptoms or signs for sure, and then determine the reasons they have occurred.
 In the interim, he may prescribe a mouth guard to relieve any damage already done from grinding, or perform a dental procedure to correct any problems related to tooth alignment.
-Discussing stress reduction methods is another option if you haven not undertaken them.
+Discussing stress reduction methods is another option if you haven't undertaken them.

 As always, oral care starts at home.
 That means brushing with a suitable toothpaste to strengthen enamel that can wear away as a result of the condition.